Major Conference Grants

 - Your referee should be able to give an informed view of the conference or colloquium, and assess its likely impact on the subject area.
 Your referee should not be directly involved with any aspect of the conference, and should be drawn from outside your own employing institution.

-- Sign and date your application form.
-In some cases, institutional authorization may be required to validate the application.
+- In some cases, institutional authorization may be required to validate the application.
 Check with your Research Office whether this is the case.
-Signing the application form constitutes confirmation that the information provided is complete and accurate, and acceptance of all terms contained in the Notes for Applicants.
+Submitting the application form constitutes confirmation that the information provided is complete and accurate, and acceptance of all terms contained in the Notes for Applicants.
 Subsequent discovery of any deliberate falsehood will automatically render the application null and void.
 If an award has been made, the SRS may require a full refund.